Pranav9594/Pranav9594/README.md

 ## 🚀 About Me

-- 🔭 I’m currently learning **Full Stack Development**
+- 🔭 Currently diving into **Full Stack Web Development**
-- 🌱 Exploring technologies
+- 🌱 Constantly exploring new technologies
-- ⚡ Passionate about building real-world web apps
+- ⚡ Passionate about building real-world web applications
-- 📚 Always looking for opportunities to grow and collaborate
+- 📚 Always seeking opportunities to grow and collaborate

 ## 🛠️ Tech Stack